Alma Mater: Troy University

 Alma Mater: Mercer University

-Ciarra Edwards is entering her first season as a Lady Jets assistant basketball coach.
+Ciarra Edwards is entering her second season as a Lady Jets assistant basketball coach.
 Edwards previously served as an assistant coach with South Plains College in Levelland, Texas, where she helped guide the Lady Texans to the elite eight in the NJCAA Tournament in 2019.

 A graduate of Wilson High School in Florence, Alabama, Edwards was a multi-sport athlete competing in basketball, volleyball and track.
 She began her collegiate career with Shelton State Community College where she received her associates degree in science.
 As a student-athlete at Shelton State, she helped the Lady Bucs to a NJCAA Tournament appearance.